ONU to host Sakae Institute

 Twenty-two students will take part in this summer’s institute, now in its eighth year at ONU.
 Taught by ONU faculty, the students will practice reading, writing, listening and speaking in English, take short academic courses on a variety of topics, and learn about American culture.

-Marjorie Naylor Pitts, director of the ESL Bridging Program at ONU, is director of the summer program.
+Marjorie Naylor Pitts, director of the ESL International Scholar Transition Program at ONU, is director of the summer program.
 Mary Drzycimski-Finn, assistant to the dean of ONU’s College of Arts & Sciences, is the assistant director and will teach advanced reading and writing.

 Intermediate listening and speaking will be taught by Mary Jo Beining, lecturer in English.
 Tom Beery, also a lecturer in English, will teach intermediate reading and writing, while 2009 ONU graduate Jennifer Rowe will teach the advanced listening and speaking course.
 Dr. Harry Wilson, visiting assistant professor of geography, will present a North American regional geography course, and Dr. Keith Durkin, chair of the Department of Psychology and Sociology, will offer a criminology course.